Ziyu-Liu-WCM/POD-TPI/README.md

 **q2:** pi_D for Trial Suspension, must be within [0, 0.5], <= 0.25 recommended.
 A smaller pi_D represents more conservative stays.

+#### **p_prior Setting**
+The `p_prior` parameter defines the prior distribution for the probability of experiencing a DLT at each dose level.
+There are two main options for `p_prior`:

+- **`p_prior = "uniform"`**: This setting assumes a uniform prior distribution, meaning that initially, all dose levels are considered equally likely to be associated with a DLT.
+This is a non-informative prior, implying that no strong assumptions are made about the DLT probabilities before observing the data.
+This approach is often used when there is limited prior knowledge about the toxicity of the doses.

+- **`p_prior = "semiparametric"`**: This setting uses a semiparametric prior distribution, which is more flexible and can incorporate prior beliefs or information about the DLT probabilities at different dose levels.
+In this case, the prior distribution is partially informed by a set of hyperparameters, such as `theta`, which reflects prior knowledge about the true maximum tolerated dose (MTD), and `c`, which controls the strength of this prior belief.

+#### **t_model Setting**
+The `t_model` parameter specifies the model used for the time-to-toxicity (the time until a patient experiences a DLT).
+Different models can be chosen to reflect various assumptions about how the risk of toxicity changes over time:

+- **`t_model = "uniform"`**: This setting assumes that the risk of experiencing a DLT is uniformly distributed over the assessment window `W`.
+In other words, the probability of experiencing a DLT is constant over time.

+- **`t_model = "pwuniform"`**: This setting assumes a piecewise-uniform distribution for time-to-toxicity.
+The assessment window `W` is divided into `K` intervals defined by the vector `h`, and within each interval, the probability of experiencing a DLT is constant but may differ between intervals.
+This allows the model to capture changes in risk over time more flexibly than the uniform model.

+- **`t_model = "dhazard"`**: This setting uses a discrete hazard model for time-to-toxicity.
+The hazard (or risk) of experiencing a DLT can vary at discrete time points within the assessment window.
+This model is useful when the risk of DLT might change abruptly at specific times, rather than continuously.

+- **`t_model = "pwhazard"`**: This setting assumes a piecewise constant hazard model, where the risk of DLT is constant within each interval defined by `h`, but can change between intervals.
+This is similar to `pwuniform`, but focuses on the hazard rate rather than the probability of toxicity.

+### Safety Rules
+### Safety Rules
+**Safety rule 1 (early termination)**: At the lowest dose level and any moment in the trial, when there are >= 3 patients with observed outcomes(n_1 + m_1 >= 3), if the probability of the patient having a DLT probability greater than the target probability p_T is greater than 0.95, even counting pending patients as non-DLT, the trial should be terminated: $$\Pr(p_1 > p_T \mid n_1, m_1+r_1) > 0.95$$

+**Otherwise** if not counting pending patients as non-DLT, the trial should be suspended: $$\Pr(p_1 > p_T \mid n_1, m_1) > 0.95$$

+**Safety rule 2 (dose exclusion)**: At any dose level d and any moment in the trial, when there are >= 3 patients with observed outcomes(n_d + m_d >= 3), if the probability of the patient having a DLT probability greater than the target probability p_T is greater than 0.95, Suspend dose d and higher doses from the trial: $$\Pr(p_d > p_T \mid n_d, m_d) > 0.95$$

 ### Run POD-TPI
 ```